-- Several years ago, the Ministry of Business, Innovation & Employment published insight on freedom camping by international visitors.
-Read more.
+- The Ministry of Business, Innovation & Employment provides insight on freedom camping by international visitors.

-TIA Chief Executive Chris Roberts was a member of the Responsible Camping Working Group, set up in April 2018 as a partnership between the government, local government and industry.
+TIA Chief Executive Chris Roberts is a member of the Responsible Camping Working Group, set up in April 2018 as a partnership between the government, local government and industry.

-Its August 2018 report to the Minister of Tourism sets out recommendations to address some of the challenges around freedom camping.
+Its July 2018 report to the Minister of Tourism set out recommendations to address some of the challenges around freedom camping.

-The group recommended legislative reviews to improve the camping system overall.
-As a result of the report, the Government made $8.5 million available for immediate actions to be put in for the 2018/19 summer season.
+In August 2018, the Government made $8.5 million available for immediate actions in the 2018/19 summer season.
 This included a Tourism New Zealand domestic campaign to encourage responsible camping.
-The campaign messaging aligned with the www.camping.org.nz website, and encouraged people to plan their journeys, use facilities and leave no trace.
-Read more about this campaign.
+The campaign messaging aligned with the camping.org.nz website, and encouraged people to plan their journeys, use facilities and leave no trace.

 Funding available for 2019/20